-- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - Data on procedures are recorded uniformly using the Australian Classification of Health Interventions.
-Data on diagnoses are recorded uniformly using the International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Australian Modification (ICD-10-AM). - Calculation of the indicator for Western Australia was not possible using data from the NHMD.
-Data for WA were supplied by WA Health and total rates and numbers do not include WA. - The unplanned and/or unexpected readmissions are limited to those having a principal diagnosis of a post-operative adverse event for which a specified ICD 10-AM diagnosis code has been assigned.
-This does not include all possible unplanned/unexpected readmissions, so the indicator is likely to be an under-estimate - The indicator could only be calculated for public hospitals and for readmissions to the same hospital.
-This limitation means that the calculated value of the indicator will be an under-estimate. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions.
+- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - The indicator is an underestimate of all possible unplanned/unexpected readmissions because: - it could only be calculated for public hospitals and for readmissions to the same hospital. - episodes of non-admitted patient care provided in outpatient clinics or emergency departments which may have been related to a previous admission are not included. - the unplanned and/or unexpected readmissions are limited to those having a principal diagnosis of a post-operative adverse event for which a specified ICD-10-AM diagnosis code has been assigned.
+This does not include all possible unplanned/unexpected readmissions. - Calculation of the indicator for Western Australia was not possible using data from the NHMD.
+Data for WA were supplied by WA Health and Australian rates and numbers do not include WA. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions.